jmtrafny/hpmor/CHAPTER_ONE.md

 Merlin inclined his head and turned away, his walking staff clicking against the stone floor.

 Arthur watched him disappear into the shadows of the corridor. *Cryptic nonsense.
-Riddles and vagaries dressed up as wisdom.* The sooner he found a real physician—someone trained in the healing arts of Rome or Constantinople, someone who understood the body as mechanism rather than mystery—the sooner he could dispense with Merlin entirely.
+Riddles and vagaries dressed up as wisdom.* Brother Marcus might be more priest than physician, but at least he attempted real healing with herbs and poultices.
+The sooner Arthur could find someone truly trained in the medical arts—someone who understood the body as mechanism rather than mystery—the sooner he could dispense with Merlin's theatrics entirely.

 *And yet.*